 - Sufficient disk space for cloning your Git repositories

-- Note a persistent volume can be mounted so that each container run is an incremental pull rather than a full repository clone
+- Note a persistent volume can be mounted so that each container run is an incremental pull rather than a full repository clone.
+The

 - The following environment variables must be passed to the container when run: